ExpediaGroup/styx/docs/user-guide/configure-advanced-routing.md

 ## Routing DSL

-Routing DSL supports following functions:
+The routing DSL supports the following functions:

-    method()     - returns HTTP method name as a string path()       - returns URL path as a string userAgent()  - returns user agent header as a tring protocol()   - returns protocol (http, or https) as a string header(NAME) - returns a given header value cookie(NAME) - returns a given cookie name
+    method()     - returns the HTTP method name as a string path()       - returns the URL path as a string userAgent()  - returns the user agent header as a tring protocol()   - returns the protocol (http, or https) as a string header(NAME) - returns a given header value cookie(NAME) - returns a given cookie name

-The functions are always used in as a part of equivalency tests, so that the `ConditionRouter` predicate always evaluates to either true or false.
+These functions are always used as a part of equivalency tests, so that the `ConditionRouter` predicate always evaluates to either true or false.